 Along with cheering on their favorite teams, fans are missing the camaraderie that’s felt during the sports season.
 But the cancellation of the season doesn’t have to mean the cancellation of community engagement.
 Coordinate hangouts with your fans, coaches, and student-athletes.
 Provide your fan community the opportunity to ask questions and engage in real-time.

 7. Develop a Virtual Scavenger Hunt to Encourage Engagement and Interaction

 Scavenger hunts always involve, well, scavenging.
 But it doesn’t have to be conducted through a physical realm; you can go digital.
 Think of your school’s athletic webpages and social media accounts as the locations that participants have to search through.
 Incorporate cryptic clues, graphics with double-meanings, and embedded games or videos to lead fans on a wild internet chase.
 Instruct students to take screenshots or find clues within web pages, rather than taking photos or collecting physical items.

 8. Pump Up Excitement and Rivalries by Showcasing Off-site Individual Workouts and Training

-You can't keep dedicated athletes from playing and working out even when they’re hurt, as any coach or trainer will attest.
+Keeping dedicated athletes from playing and working out when they’re hurt is a difficult thing as any coach or trainer will attest.
 Preventing them from working out because of a quarantine is next to impossible.
 Competitive athletes are not going to fall behind, they’re going to use this time to their advantage.
 Reach out to coaches and captains to see how they’re using their time now to prep for their prime-time matchups.
 Or, share your workouts for your fans to try.